awishnick/vectorize/README.markdown

   It is not an attempt to compete with hand-rolled functions.
 It is meant to enable some of the "low-hanging fruit" to be vectorized very easily.
-However, often the choice is to quickly write a plain loop in C, or to spend some time writing intrinsics to vectorize it. *vectorize* presents a third option: write a loop that is as simple to write and read as the C version, but whose performance is much closer to the hand-rolled version.
+Often the choice is to quickly write a plain loop in C, or to spend some time writing intrinsics to vectorize it. *vectorize* presents a third option: write a loop that is as simple to write and read as the C version, but whose performance is much closer to the hand-rolled version.